arnehuang/alexr-client/README.md

 #### Service Module

-* Services module was built to decouple the input and output source of the service.
-* A major advantage that the Services module gives is that one can pass required requests in batches highly useful if one is polling the request input periodically from various sources.

-Getting started with Sample.py is pretty simple.
 If you take a look at the services/sample.py module the implementation is pretty straight forward.

 There are two methods: